Eimer Ní Mhaoldomhnaigh

 Eimer Ní Mhaoldomhnaigh (/ˈiːmər niː veɪlˈdaʊnɪɡ/ EE-mər-_-nee-_-vayl-DOWN-ig, [ˈɪmʲəɾˠ n̠ʲiː ˈvˠeːl̪ˠd̪ˠoːnˠiː]) is an Irish costume designer.
-Much of her career has been in Irish and British-Irish productions, such as Michael Collins (1996), The Wind That Shakes the Barley (2006), Brideshead Revisited (2008) and Ondine (2009).
-She has been nominated six times for Best Costume Design from the Irish Film & Television Academy.
+Much of her career has been in Irish and British-Irish productions, such as Michael Collins (1996), The Wind That Shakes the Barley (2006), Brideshead Revisited (2008), Ondine (2009), The Guard (2011), Calvary (2014), The Rhythm Section (2020), Foundation (2021), and The Banshees of Inisherin (2022).
+She has been nominated eleven times for Best Costume Design from the Irish Film & Television Academy, winning for The Rhythm Section.
+Other nominations include Emmy, Critics Choice, and Satellite Awards.
+Eimer was elected to AMPAS in 2020.

 Career

 Eimer Ní Mhaoldomhnaigh is from Limerick, Ireland where she graduated from the Limerick School of Art and Design.
-Her name is Irish.
-She studied fashion before moving into film, contacting costume designers in the hopes of gaining a job.
-After graduating from college, she perceived a paucity of job opportunities in fashion and moved with a friend to Madrid.
-Ní Mhaoldomhnaigh began aiding in the productions of film students she was living with, later noting that it "was very basic, but it got the interest going.
-We were broke, but it was a brilliant time to be over there, just the whole cultural aspect to it".
+She studied fashion initially before moving into film in the early 1990s.

-When Ní Mhaoldomhnaigh returned to Ireland in 1991, she earned a job as a costume assistant on the film The Secret of Roan Inish, beginning her career in the film industry.
+Eimer's first role was as a costume trainee on the film The Secret of Roan Inish.
 The Irish Independent notes that "the Irish film scene was picking up in the Nineties and Eimer's cv is like a history of Irish film since 1993".
-During that decade, she held supporting positions in such productions as the comedy film Widows' Peak, the series Family, the miniseries Scarlett, and the historical drama film Michael Collins.
+During that decade, she worked as assistant costume designer on such productions as the comedy film Widows' Peak, the series Family, the miniseries Scarlett, the historical drama film Michael Collins. and the Neil Jordan film The Butcher Boy.

-For her collaboration with costume designers Joan Bergin and Susan Scott in the 2000 television drama David Copperfield, Ní Mhaoldomhnaigh received a nomination for the Primetime Emmy Award for Outstanding Costumes for a Miniseries, Movie or a Special.